catseye/Philomath/README.md

 Limitations
 -----------

-LCF-style theorem proving relies on data abstraction, that is, information hiding.
+LCF-style theorem proving relies on data abstraction, i.e. information hiding.
 In C, information hiding is accomplished by exposing, in a header file, only the fact that a struct exists, and *not* exposing its structure.
-Client code can then work with
+Client code can then work with pointers to that struct without knowing what's contained in it.

 It is however possible to subvert this mechanism.
-If your proof code does any of# the following things, it is possible it is no longer a valid proof:
+If your proof code does any of the following things, it is possible it is no longer a valid proof:

 *   includes `proof.c` rather than `proof.h`
-*   casts a `struct proof` value to some other type
+*   typecasts a `struct proof` value to some other type

 Progress
 --------